RogerLab/meow/README.md

 The program generates a matrix of H-clust centres (frs) in much the same way as MAMMaL.
 However, in order to obtain more accurate cluster centres, PM will take any zeroes of the frs matrix and add a small value (1e-10) to them, and then normalize the data again.
-This generally results in smaller error values
+This generally results in smaller error values.
+(As of ver0.5.1, this must be enabled via the -e flag.)

 ## Installation

+PM is not currently supported on Windows machines due to incompatibility.
+It was developed and tested on a remote Linux shell, so that is the recommended run environment.
+It would likely also work on MacOS.

 It is recommended to first install MAMMaL following the instructions in Susko (2022).
 PM comes with three files: pm, pm_functions, and mammal_functions.
 These must all be placed in the same directory, and should also be in